 We visited in July 2016 which is considered a “low season” so we didn’t encounter massive crowds at the sites.
 We stayed on the island for 7 nights/6 days and spent the time hiking, wandering, and eating.
 Some may feel that the timing is too long as the island is not large and you can see the major sites in 2 days.
-With the week, it was plenty of time for us to explore and see most of the main attractions.
+With the week, it was plenty of time for us to explore and see most of the main attractions on the island.
 We would have done more but had a scooter accident which required rest time.

 If you didn’t see our last post on how to visit Easter Island on a budget, check out the post here.